VirusPilot/stratux-pi4/README.md

 - ublox AssistNow Autonomous enabled and configuration saved

 ## Please use this script with caution and only on a fresh Raspbian Buster Image, because:
-- fstab will be changed to use tmpfs for logs, tmp, var/tmp
+- the entire filesystem (except /boot) will be changed to read-only to prevent microSD card corruption
 - swapfile will be disabled

 ## Steps required: